ART CRITIC

 Women artists have always played a key role in Indian art and held their space with great élan, from Amrita Shergill, Anjoli Ela Menon, Arpana Caur and now Bharti Kher.

 It’s critical to look at the world through the eyes of a women’s lens and perspective today, her interpretation of the world through her journey and interaction with the world at large.
-How their surroundings and movement around them impact her—world view through her works of art will be a gift for the future
+How their surroundings and movement around them impact her—world view through her works of art will be a gift for the future generations.

 Artscapes, a non-profit organization has been offering a great platform for women artists to explore and showcase their art in City Beautiful Chandigarh annually.